asp2peaK/regist-form/README.md

 # regist-form
-Just simple registration form (HTML &amp; CSS only)
+Just a simple registration form (HTML &amp; CSS only)